A1ux/scripts/Oneliners/Active Directory/ADCS.md

 #### Conditions

 - StrongCertificateBindingEnforcement set to 0

-#### Requisities
-- GenericWrite over any account A to compromise any account B

-> This is not a constraint violation, since the Administrator user’s userPrincipalName is Administrator@domain.com and not Administrator.

-#### Conditions

-- StrongCertificateBindingEnforcement set to 0
 - Certificate contains the CT_FLAG_NO_SECURITY_EXTENSION flag in the msPKI-Enrollment-Flag value
 - Certificate specifies any client authentication EKU